NT Eschatology—Letters 10

 Now, back to Romans.

-Paul — still living within that generation, still waiting for the coming war between the Jews and Rome, still waiting for the destruction of the city and Temple, still waiting for the close of the then present age — can tell by “all [those] things” Jesus warned about that their “salvation [was] nearer than when [they] first had faith.”
+Paul—still living within that generation, still waiting for the coming war between the Jews and Rome, still waiting for the destruction of the city and Temple, still waiting for the close of the then present age—can tell by “all [those] things” Jesus warned about that their “salvation [was] nearer than when [they] first had faith.”
 This isn’t a different salvation.
-It’s the same one Jesus said would come.
+It’s the same salvation Jesus said would come.

-“And when you see Jerusalem surrounded by armies, then you will know that the time of its destruction has arrived.
+“And when you see Jerusalem surrounded by armies, then you’ll know that the time of its destruction has arrived.
 Then those in Judea must flee to the hills.
-Those in Jerusalem must get out, and those out in the country should not return to the city.
+Those in Jerusalem must get out, and those out in the country shouldn’t return to the city.
 For those will be days of God’s vengeance, and the prophetic words of the Scriptures will be fulfilled.
 How terrible it will be for pregnant women and for nursing mothers in those days.
 For there will be disaster in the land and great anger against this people.
-They will be killed by the sword or sent away as captives to all the nations of the world.
+They’ll be killed by the sword or sent away as captives to all the nations of the world.
 And Jerusalem will be trampled down by the Gentiles until the period of the Gentiles comes to an end…

 “Watch out!
 Don’t let your hearts be dulled by carousing and drunkenness, and by the worries of this life.
 Don’t let that day catch you unaware, like a trap.
 For that day will come upon everyone living on the earth.
 Keep alert at all times.
 And pray that you might be strong enough to escape these coming horrors and stand before the Son of Man.”

 Again, Jesus was speaking to people standing around him when he made those statements.
-He used the term “you” 5 times, referring to those same people.
+He used the term “you” five times, referring to those same people.
 Now notice the word “day(s).”
-It appears 4 times in the above paragraphs — paragraphs that, again, come right before and right after Jesus said that the signs would point out that their salvation was near.
+It appears four times in the above paragraphs—paragraphs that, again, come right before and right after Jesus said that the signs would point out that their salvation was near.